CNC Foam Cutting: High-Precision, High-Volume Custom Foam Inserts

 Polyethylene foam, also known as PE foam: Polethylene/PE foam is a closed-cell foam which is very firm (high density).
 It is also a very resilient foam which provides chemical and water-resistant properties, whilst also offering the highest protection against damage, vibration dampening and insulation.
 It is commonly used for heavier bulkier items that need protective packaging solutions such as tool kits and industrial or commercial items.

 All of the foams detailed above can be converted or custom cut by utilising one of our custom cutting pieces of machinery which include a CNC Router, waterjet cutter, profiler and die cutting press.
-This specialist cutting machinery enables us to produce the more intricate shapes required for some custom foam projects and allows the foam or polystyrene to protect or present the items within precisely.
+This specialist cutting machinery enables us to produce the more intricate shapes required for some custom foam insert projects and allows the foam to protect or present the items within precisely.

 What Type Of Foam Is Used?